St Catherine's School, Waverley: Campus

-Since 1859, St Catherine's School has been situated on one suburban campus, currently 2 ha in size and featuring a mix of 19th century and modern buildings, gardens and views to the Tasman Sea.
+Since 1859 St Catherine's School has been situated on one suburban campus, currently 2 ha in size and featuring a mix of 19th century and modern buildings, gardens and views to the Tasman Sea.

-Some notable facilities of the college include the Jo Karaolis Sports Centre, with facilities for netball, tennis, basketball and gymnastics and school functions; the Dame Joan Sutherland Centre for the Performing Arts, featuring a drama theatre, recording studio, dance studio, band room and music practice and teaching areas; computing facilities in the Sutherland Centre; an Independent Learning Centre and Student Meeting Room; swimming pool; Junior School and library; and Year 12 common room and Senior School Library; The Boarding House, uniform shop, deli, museum and playgrounds.
-After school care facilities are also located on site.
+Some notable facilities of the college include the Jo Karaolis Sports Centre, with facilities for netball, tennis, basketball and gymnastics and school functions; the Dame Joan Sutherland Centre for the Performing Arts, featuring a drama theatre, recording studio, dance studio, band room and music practice and teaching areas; computing facilities in the Sutherland Centre; an Independent Learning Centre and Student Meeting Room; swimming pool; junior school and library; and Year 12 common room and senior school library; The Boarding House, uniform shop, delicatessen, museum, and playgrounds.
+After-school-care facilities are also on site.

-Notable alumnae
+Notable staff and alumnae

+Annie Mabel Sandes who had led the (Emily McPherson) College of Domestic Economy, in Melbourne, taught here when her married name was Mrs Clifton Smith.
+She taught domestic science and dressmaking from 1938 until she retired in 1944.

 Former students of St Catherine's School are known as "Old Girls" and may elect to join the schools Alumni association, known as the "Old Girls' Union".
-The Old Girls' Union was established on 11 November 1898 by Miss Charlotte Elizabeth Fox, the Headmistress at the time.
-At its foundation the aim of the union was to keep past pupils in contact with the school and promote its good, whilst also encouraging younger members to continue furthering their talents after graduation.
+The Old Girls' Union was established on 11 November 1898 by Charlotte Elizabeth Fox, the Headmistress at the time.
+At its foundation the aim of the union was to keep past pupils in contact with the school and promote its good, while also encouraging younger members to continue furthering their talents after graduation.
 Some notable Old Girls' of St Catherine's include: